SURA23/Robotic-Object-Contour-Measurement-Dataset/README.md

 # Robotic-Object-Contour-Measurement-Dataset
-A dataset for one-shot learning based contour of intereset extraction
+A dataset for one-shot learning based contour of intereset extraction.
+Contact with qinfangbo2013@ia.ac.cn if you have any questions about the dataset.

 This folder contains the ROCM dataset and the MF-ODS evaluation scripts.